morinlab/MBB243/Glossary.md

 ### `echo`

--  display a line of text
+-  display a line of text (i.e. send that line of text to STDOUT)

 ### `grep` and `egrep`